-Appalachian Regional Healthcare System (ARHS), located in the NC High Country, is comprised of two hospitals – Charles A. Cannon, Jr. Memorial Hospital in Linville and Watauga Medical Center in Boone – a physician practice management group – Appalachian Regional Medical Associates (ARMA) – The Foley Center at Chestnut Ridge in Blowing Rock – and Appalachian Regional Healthcare Foundation.
+Appalachian Regional Healthcare System (ARHS), located in the NC High Country, is comprised of two hospitals – Charles A. Cannon, Jr. Memorial Hospital in Linville and Watauga Medical Center in Boone – a physician practice management group – Appalachian Regional Medical Associates (ARMA) – and Appalachian Regional Healthcare Foundation.

 Watauga Medical Center has been named a finalist for the 2017 QUEST Award for High-value Healthcare from Premier Inc., a leading healthcare improvement company, for providing outstanding patient care.
 Only 21 hospitals received finalist recognition for achieving top performance in any five of the six areas measured in Premier’sQUEST collaborative, including cost and efficiency, evidence-based care, mortality, safety, patient and family engagement and appropriate hospital use.